Comfort, Texas

 Comfort is an unincorporated community and census-designated place (CDP) in Kendall County, Texas, United States.
-As of the 2010 census it had a population of 2,363.
+As of the 2010 census, it had a population of 2,363.
 Comfort was founded by German emigrants on the western end of the Texas-German belt.
 Many residents of the town today are descendants of those same Germans.
 Comfort is known for its German Heritage and large ranches outside of town.

+It lies adjacent to the Guadalupe River, and the 1987 Guadalupe River flood killed ten people being evacuated from a summer camp sited near Comfort, leaving 33 others missing for a time.

 History

 Comfort was established in 1854 by German immigrants, who were Freethinkers and abolitionists.
 Ernst Hermann Altgelt, at the age of 22, is credited with surveying and measuring the lots that would later be sold to the incoming German immigrants.
 He stayed and married Emma (Murck) Altgelt, and they raised their nine children in the township of Comfort.
 Fritz and Betty Holekamp built the first house in Comfort, having started construction before Comfort's official founding on September 3, 1854.
-The first churches were not established in Comfort until 1900.
+The first churches were not established in Comfort until 1892.
 After some controversy, a cenotaph honoring "the Founding Freethinkers" was dedicated on November 2, 2002.

 The downtown area is possibly one of the most well-preserved historic business districts in Texas.
 There are well over 100 structures in the area dating back to the 19th century, and seven of them were designed by the noted architect Alfred Giles.
 Mr. Giles lived in San Antonio, and he would ride horses, the stagecoach, and later the train to check his building sites in Comfort.
 Most of the population today is composed of descendants of those original pioneer families of the 1850s and the 1860s.

 Comfort is also known for a tragic event that took place during the American Civil War.
 The Treue der Union Monument ("Loyalty to the Union") was dedicated in honor of 35 men who died at the Battle of the Nueces, which took place because they opposed the state's secession from the Union.
 The German settlers were killed on their way to Mexico during the Civil War.
 They were attacked by Confederate forces near Brackettville on August 10, 1862.
 The bodies were not buried, and the bones were retrieved and placed here in 1865.
 The monument was erected in 1866.

 In 1918, Albert Steves erected a Hygieostatic Bat Roost on his family farm in Comfort.
 This roost was built to attract bats in an effort to control mosquito populations by natural means.
 It was originally researched and developed by Dr. Charles Agustus Rosenheimer Campbell of San Antonio.
 The idea was to use bats against malaria-carrying mosquitos.
 At one time, there were sixteen bat roosts built in the United States and Europe, of which only two sites now remain — one in Comfort and one in the Florida Keys.